b-s-code/wild_hog/README.md

 ![screenshot](hero_shot.png)

-This can be useful to determine other applications behave when a file they try to open is being accessed exclusively by something else.
+This can be useful to determine how other applications behave when a file they try to open is being accessed exclusively by something else.

 ## Installation